Thai Airways is the national carrier in Thailand and has developed into one of the foremost airlines in the world.

 Even with only a small amount of travel these miles can quickly accumulate and entitle the holder to various awards depending upon the points attained.

 One of the nice awards made available to Gold Card members is a free upgrade from the current paid class.
-If the booking is in is a paid Economy fare then you are able to upgrade to Business Class for no cost and likewise if the booking is a paid fare in Business Class then you can get an upgrade to First Class.
+If the booking is in a paid Economy fare then you are able to upgrade to Business Class for no cost and likewise if the booking is a paid fare in Business Class then you can get an upgrade to First Class.

-The upgrade is applicable to all legs of your journey and is only dependant upon seats being available.
+The upgrade is applicable to all legs of your journey and is only dependent upon seats being available.
 There is no cost for this upgrade and you will be treated just the same as if you paid full price for the seat.

 As an example of how this works for those that are entitled to the upgrade.
 If you fly from London to Sydney via Bangkok on a return ticket then all four legs of the journey can be upgraded to the higher class.